lucasjinreal/Namors/README.md

 Our goal is to make Namors focus on:

-- Candle as the engine core (computation, tensor etc);
+- Candle & mistral.rs as the engine core (computation, tensor etc);
 - Optimizations on Small models, written in pure fast Rust;
 - VLMs and Omni model is our goal, helpfully we can using Rust deploy MLLMs simply;
 - Quantization, we would explore many ways to run int8 or int4 for fastest inference.